meatball133/crystal/exercises/concept/weighing-machine/.docs/instructions.md

 ## 4. Allow the machine to be switch between metric and imperial units

-Implement the `WeighingMachine#metric=` property to allow the unit to be set, it should accept a boolean value.
+Implement the `WeighingMachine#metric=` property to allow the unit to be set.
+It should accept a boolean value.

 ```crystal
 precision = 3